laaksoharju/collectors-skeleton/README.md

-# wavelength

-Instructions on how to use this repo:
+#Instructions on how to use this repo:

 1. Open git bash in the directory where you want to save the files from this repo
 2. Type ``` git init ``` in bash, press enter and you should see a **.git** folder appear in the directory
 3. Type ``` git remote add origin https://github.com/Pennywise881/collectors-skeleton.git ``` and press enter